Byron/gitoxide/README.md

 ## Fun facts

-* Originally I was really fascinated by [this problem](https://github.com/gitpython-developers/GitPython/issues/765#issuecomment-396072153) and believe that with `gitoxide` it will be possible to provide the fastest implementation for that problem.
+* Originally I was really fascinated by [this problem](https://github.com/gitpython-developers/GitPython/issues/765#issuecomment-396072153) and believe that with `gitoxide` it will be possible to provide the fastest solution for it.